bpftrace/bpftrace/INSTALL.md

 You'll want the newest kernel possible (see kernel requirements), eg, by using Ubuntu 18.04 LTS (Bionic Beaver) or newer.

 The llvm/clang packages that are currently available for Ubuntu have an issue (see [#76](https://github.com/iovisor/bpftrace/issues/76)), so we'll use the ones from llvm.org for now.

+Ubuntu 18.04's libbpfcc-dev package has a bug where it's missing a header file (see [#335](https://github.com/iovisor/bpftrace/pull/335)).
+We recommend first trying libbpfcc-dev and then trying [a manual installation](https://github.com/iovisor/bcc) if the package has not already been fixed.

 The build instructions are:

 ```
 # see https://apt.llvm.org/ for the following archive signature: